luisfop/responsive-app/README.md

-This project  was created for study purposes.
+This is a sanbox study project.
 The application is a simple HTML responsive page for mobile and tablets.
 For styling I worked with SASS.